 Immerse yourself in Florida scenic drives and historic state parks while sleeping on a houseboat.

 Not far from the brightly colored lights of theme parks, adrenaline rides, and mega-resorts lies a different kind of attraction.
-The St. Johns River & it’s nearby scenic byways offer something different than most Florida visitors have come to expect.
+The St. Johns River & its nearby scenic byways offer something different than most Florida visitors have come to expect.

-When northerners used to travel Highway 17 south through the Sunshine State, this area lured visitors by its cool, spring waters and alligator wrestlers.
+When northerners used to travel Highway 17 south through the Sunshine State, this area lured visitors with its cool, spring waters and alligator wrestlers.
 Sadly, much of that tourism was lost to major interstates and Mickey Mouse.
 Today, The River of Lakes Heritage Corridor will draw the visitor seeking a slower pace, natural encounters with wildlife, and an old-fashioned family vacation – rather than a timed checklist of rides and attractions!

 Things to do near the St. Johns River Corridor in Central Florida